confusedCoyote/dog-api/README.md

 ## Notes

-- Functions that return an image are only returned as a test link and *not* as an IMG tag.
+- Functions that return an image are only returned as a text link and *not* as an IMG tag.
 This then can be styled via CSS & inserted into a page
 - Other data is returned as a JSON array than then can be handled via JavaScript / jQuery / PHP in a consistent way.